-In analyzing the cases, it is useful to remember that arbitration may be upheld based on clauses in both negotiated contracts and standard-form contracts of adhesion, as in standard commercial terms and conditions, consumer purchases, and employment applications and enrollment contracts.
+applications and enrollment contracts.
 Whereas mutual assent may be aptly understood in negotiated contracts by the "meeting of the minds" rubric, in form contracts constructive notice is key.
-The cases also do not necessarily distinguish the contract formation issue from the arbitration clause formation or scope and delegation issues.
+The cases do not necessarily distinguish the contract formation issue from the arbitration clause formation or scope and delegation issues.
 The distinctions may be important in light of the Par-Knit Mills severability principle applied by the New Jersey Supreme Court in Goffe v.
-Foulke Management Corp., 252 and the federal circuit split regarding reconciling formation and delegation, 253 discussed later in this chapter and in Chapter 2, below.
+Foulke Management Corp.,275 and the federal circuit split regarding reconciling formation and delegation,276 discussed later in this chapter and in Chapter 2, below.

-Where successive or multiple documents may involve the same parties or issues, the Third Circuit has been particularly detailed in its reading of the language of the documents in order to determine the parties' intent.254
+Where successive or multiple documents may involve the same parties or issues, the Third Circuit has been particularly detailed in its reading of the language of the documents in order to determine the parties' intent.277 However, whether an arbitration clause in one contract may govern another with a conflicting provision must be decided by a court rather than being delegated to the arbitrator required by the first contract.278